normai/purpleterms/README.md

 - Supplement **input prompt** by dynamic CSS rules

-I have stirred the code violently but maintained **backward-compatible**.
+I have stirred the code violently but maintained **backward-compatibility**.
  Just replace your old by the new [`terminal.js`](./terminal.js) or by [`terminal.min.js`](./terminal.min.js) — And bingo (hopefully).